professionalcrastinationco/get-shit-done/README.md

 </task>
 ```

-Precise instructions.
-No guessing.
-Verification built in.

 ### Subagent Execution

-As Claude fills its context window, quality degrades.
-You've seen it: "Due to context limits, I'll be more concise now."
-That "concision" is code for cutting corners.

-GSD prevents this.
-Each plan is maximum 3 tasks.
-Each plan runs in a fresh subagent — 200k tokens purely for implementation, zero accumulated garbage.
+As context grows, quality drops.
+GSDL prevents this by keeping each plan to a maximum of three tasks and running each task in a fresh subagent:

 - Task 1: fresh context, full quality
 - Task 2: fresh context, full quality